 For such a small little being they sure do come with a lot of stuff and a quick spin to the shop takes allot of planning.
 Give yourself extra time and bring everything you could need for every possible situation.
 Nappy explosion, cold & rain (especially in Ireland) and extra clothes in case of lots of puke.
 Yes, it’s all very glamourous.

 Sooner or later, even the most in love and dedicated Mum needs a break.
 Have some baby-free time for at least a couple of hours or so every week if possible to give yourself a breather.
 Even if it’s just to do a grocery shop or for a stroll.
 Head out immediately after feeding to max out your time.
+Our blog on the Importance of YOU Time goes into more detail on how to do this.

 One of the best parts of leaving is the reunion when you return.